-25. Library Book Donation:
+25. Library Book Donation

-Barnes & Noble will provide to each college library 1 textbook of the top 25 most used textbooks annually.
+Barnes & Noble will provide to each college library 1 textbook of the top 25 most used textbooks for the fall and spring semester.

-26. Scholarships:
+26. Scholarships

-To demonstrate deep commitment to Riverside Community College District, Barnes & Noble will offer

-\$18,000 for annual textbook scholarships to be awarded at the discretion of Riverside Community College District.
+To demonstrate deep commitment to Riverside Community College District, Barnes & Noble will offer \$18,000 for annual textbook scholarships to be awarded at the discretion of Riverside Community College District.